dremdem/xml_parse_with_multicore/README.md

 ### Description

 This is the test task for the technical interview.

+The original [assignment.txt](assignment.txt) in Russian language.
+Let me know if you want, I could translate it to an English.

 The point is: demonstrate how multiprocessing could affect to parsing XML-files.

 I was surprised: disk IO performance also was improved,